gsominsk/ai-trading-tool/memory-bank/decisionLog.md

 [2025-08-06 14:04:06] - **Fix `NameError` in `get_enhanced_context` exception handling.** Unified access to `trace_id` by consistently using `self._current_trace_id`.
 This prevents crashes when unexpected errors occur, ensuring the `trace_id` is always available for logging.
 A dedicated unit test was added to prevent regression.

 [2025-08-06 14:12:41] - Initialized `_operation_metrics` and `_degradation_history` attributes in the `MarketDataService.__init__` method.
 This prevents potential `AttributeError` exceptions when methods like `_log_graceful_degradation` are called on a fresh service instance before any metrics have been recorded.
 A unit test was added to verify the fix.

+[2025-08-06 16:56:00] - Refactored `examples/phase6_final_demo.py` to eliminate redundant API calls by fetching market data once and reusing the `MarketDataSet` object.
+This resolves a critical performance inefficiency.
+[2025-08-06 16:56:00] - Fixed a logging bug in `_analyze_volume_profile` where the `symbol` was not being logged.
+The method signature was updated to accept the symbol, and all related calls (including in unit tests) were modified accordingly to ensure log consistency.